 Pro Tip: Even a Facebook post like, “I’m looking for jobs near me part time” can be a worldshaker.
 I recently interviewed a pro who got a six-figure job by networking.

 Apply online for part time online jobs like tech positions, tutoring, or typing jobs.
 Just make sure to customize your resume.

-That’s right, you do need a resume for a part-time job.
+Yes, you do need a resume for a part-time job.
 Learn how to write one now: How to Write a Resume for a Job of Your Dreams.

 32 Great Work from Home Part-Time Jobs

 It’s hard to know where to find remote jobs.
 So—

 Let’s meet a hiring manager.
 Her name is Sally.
 She’s hiring for several high-paying online part time jobs.